remyblok/PowerPlatformConnectors/tools/paconn-cli/README.md

 ```
 Arguments
-   --api-def     : Location for the Open API definition JSON document.
+    --api-def -d  : Location of the Open API definition JSON document.
-   --api-prop    : Location for the API properties JSON document.
+    --api-prop -p : Location of the API properties JSON document.
     --cid -c      : The custom connector ID.
-   --env -e      : Power Platform environment GUID.
+    --env -e      : Power Platform environment ID.
-   --icon        : Location for the icon file.
+    --icon -i     : Location for the icon file.
+    --pau -u      : Power Platform URL.
+    --pav -v      : Power Platform api version.
     --script -x   : Location for the script file.
-   --pau -u      : Power Platform URL.
-   --pav -v      : Power Platform API version.
     --secret -r   : The OAuth2 client secret for the connector.
     --settings -s : A settings file containing required parameters.
-                   When a settings file is specified some command
+When a settings file is
-                   line parameters are ignored.
+                    specified some commandline parameters are ignored.
+    --username -n : Username of the account you want to login to.
+Otherwise last logged in account
+                    will be used.
    ```

 ### Validate a Swagger JSON